St James Quarter

 St James Quarter is a large galleria retail shopping centre and residential development in the centre of Edinburgh, Scotland.
 It is situated in the east end of the New Town.

 History

 The site is built on the site of the St. James Centre which closed in October 2016 and the adjoining New St Andrew House office, which was formerly occupied by the Scottish Office.

 The retail centre opened on 24 June 2021.

 On 29 September 2022, HRH Princess Royal officially opened the development.

+In October 2025, it was announced that St James Quarter would be rebranded under the Westfield brand in 2026, after Unibail-Rodamco-Westfield (URW) purchased a 25% stake in the shopping centre.